April...

 Please note that for the moment, signing up for the online Language Network community is not linked to paid-up membership of the Language Network,

-so even if you haven’t yet got round to paying your subscription (which will become due for the upcoming AGM),
+so even if you haven’t yet got round to paying your subscription (which became due at the big online meeting on 11th October),

 you can still join the online community and see what it has to offer before committing yourself to fully paid-up membership of the Language Network.

-Obviously, once the subscriptions call and the AGM is over, we’ll ask all members of the online community to be paid-up subscribers of the Language Network
+Obviously, we are asking all members of the online community to be paid-up subscribers of the Language Network

 if they wish to continue being part of our online community.